michaelodusami/michaelodusami/README.md

 - 🦁 I am a self taught Software Engineer attending Virginia Tech pursuing a Bachelors in Engineering
 - 🌱 I am currently learning about system design, api testing, and maybe Arduino very soon.
-- 📚 I have just started to post what I learn on Medium, so please take a look -> [michaelodusami.medium](https://michaelodusami.medium.com/)
 - 🔭 I am currently working on building an mobile application which will be releaed between June-August.

 <h2> Skills </h2>